an-lam/python-class/README.md

 # python-class
-Contains examples used in Python and Test Automation class at Knowledge Innovations Academy
+Contains examples used in Python Programming and Test Automation class at Knowledge Innovations Academy